-Recording Risks
+4.10 Recording Risks

-All risks identified during the risk management process are recorded in either the Corporate Risk Register; and or individual Service Risk Registers.
+All risks identified during the risk management process are recorded in either the Corporate Risk Register and or individual Service Risk Registers.
 The purpose of risk registers is to document:

-- Details of each risk, their severity and the monitoring and control actions that have been agreed to control each risk. - Details of person(s) who are responsible for monitoring and controlling risks and reporting on their progress. - Details of whether or not agreed controls are effectively managing risks. - Details of what additional control actions are necessary to ensure intended actions are being achieved. - Details of any new and emerging risks.
+- Details of each risk, their severity and the monitoring and control actions that have been agreed to control each risk. - Details of person(s) who are responsible for monitoring and controlling risks and reporting on their progress. - Details of whether or not agreed controls are effectively managing risks - Details of what additional control actions are necessary to ensure intended actions are being achieved. - Details of any new and emerging risks.

-5. Roles and responsibilities of key individuals
+5. The roles and responsibilities of various key individuals and groups in relation to risk management

-Responsibility for risk management runs throughout the council.
+5.1 Responsibility for risk management runs throughout the council.
 Specific roles and responsibilities have been identified so that risk management is embedded in the culture of the council.
+(Table (i) in Appendix III shows the roles and responsibilities of various key individuals and groups in relation to risk management and Table (ii) shows the annual risk reporting programme)

-- View the roles and responsibilities of various key individuals and groups in relation to risk management. - View the annual risk reporting programme, to get an understanding of the timeline of creating the Corporate Risk Register and Risk Management Strategy. - 6.
-Links to Governance issues
+6. Links to Governance issues

-The following governance arrangements have been identified as having links to our Risk Management Strategy: Controls
+6.1 The following governance arrangements have links to the councils Risk Management Strategy: